Mark R. Hughes: Early life

-At this point, the family survived on welfare payments with Hughes' mother suffering from "emotional problems."
-She battled obesity and tension via amphetamines and sleeping pills.
+At this point, the family survived on welfare payments with Hughes' mother suffering from mental health issues.
+She attempted to treat obesity and tension with amphetamines and sleeping pills.
 In the ninth grade Hughes dropped out of school and began using drugs himself.
 "I was a little delinquent," he says.
 "I got in trouble with the law."
-At 16, he was sent to CEDU High School, a private residential school for troubled youngsters in Running Springs, CA whose origins were associated with Synanon, a group founded in 1958 and later described as a cult.
+At 16, he was sent to CEDU High School, a private residential school for troubled youngsters in Running Springs, California, whose origins were associated with Synanon, a group founded in 1958 and later described as a cult.
 Part of Hughes' CEDU rehab required him to raise money by selling raffle tickets.
 Hughes became the school's best salesman.
-"The approval there was based on how much funds you raised," Hughes told People magazine in 1985.
+"The approval there was based on how much funds you raised," Hughes told People in 1985.
 "There was a lot of pressure, and I wanted to be the best right away."

-Hughes was 19 years old and still working for CEDU when his mother died in her apartment of an accidental drug overdose on April 27, 1975.
+Hughes was 19 years old and still working for CEDU when his mother died in her apartment of a drug overdose on April 27, 1975.
 According to the autopsy report, several empty vials of prescription drugs were found beside her bed, and her doctor told the coroner she "was known to over-ingest her prescription drugs."
 Toxicological tests showed potentially lethal levels of the painkiller Darvon in her system.

 Career

 Hughes began his career in 1976 at Seyforth Laboratories selling diet products.
 He spent three years there and was listed as one of the company's top 100 earners.

-In 1976, after Seyforth Laboratories shut down, he joined Golden Youth, a direct-sales outfit that sells exercise equipment and weight-control products.
+In 1979, after Seyforth Laboratories shut down, he joined Golden Youth, a direct-sales outfit that sells exercise equipment and weight-control products.
 When Golden Youth went out of business, Hughes decided to start his own operation.